mlabs-haskell/seath/milestone-3-demo.md

 `UserNode` config accepts:

 - Leader url - `mkUserConfig` will create necessary handlers to enable network communication required by user logic
-- Contract runner function - we use hereleader key again, as we are creating full `Seath node` that can act both as leader and user, but it will play the role of leader for the demo
+- Contract runner function - we use here leader key again, as we are creating full `Seath node` that can act both as leader and user, but it will play the role of leader for the demo
 - Function to check transaction - this function should be defined by the user of Seath framework.
 When leader will build chain of transactions it mark them as ready to be signed.
 User will pull his transaction from the leader, but before signing it, user can examine whole transaction, and if something doesn't look correct, refuse to sign it by returning error (`Left`) from this function.
 Node will notify the leader that user refused to sign transaction and it will be excluded from further processing.

 ### Web-server config